kuchnast/AO_2DBinPacking/CONTRIBUTING.md

  or
 >
 > generate_plotting_data
+>
+ or
+>
+> generate_summary_data

-Files will be saved to data/in or data/plot.
+Files will be saved to data/in, data/plot or data/summary.

 Before submitting automatically format source files:
 >tox -e black